PabloSzx/graphql-ez/packages/plugin/altair/README.md

 ### Next.js Usage

-In Next.js you need to use this plugin handler explicitly in your API routes, for example, following the file structure: `/pages/api/altair/[[...any]].ts`, and using this snippet:
+In Next.js you need to use this plugin's handler explicitly in your API routes, for example, following the file structure: `/pages/api/altair/[[...any]].ts`, and using this snippet:

 ```ts